gsl-lite/gsl-lite/README.md

 string_span: Allows to obtain the number of bytes via length_bytes()
 string_span: Allows to obtain the number of bytes via size_bytes()
 string_span: Allows to view the elements as read-only bytes
+zstring_span: Terminates construction of a zstring_span from an empty span
 zstring_span: Allows to construct a zstring_span from a zero-terminated empty string (via span)
 zstring_span: Allows to construct a zstring_span from a zero-terminated non-empty string (via span)
 zstring_span: Terminates construction of a zstring_span from a non-zero-terminated string (via span)
+zstring_span: Terminates construction of a wzstring_span from an empty span
 zstring_span: Allows to construct a wzstring_span from a zero-terminated empty string (via span)
 zstring_span: Allows to construct a wzstring_span from a zero-terminated non-empty string (via span)
 zstring_span: Terminates construction of a wzstring_span from a non-zero-terminated string (via span)